Indira Gandhi International Airport: History

-Safdarjung Airport was built in 1930 and was the main airport for Delhi until 1962.
-Due to increasing passenger traffic at Safdarjung, civilian operations were moved to Palam Airport (later renamed to IGIA) in 1962.
-Palam Airport had been built during World War II and after the British departed from India, it served as an Air Force Station for the Indian Air Force.
+Palam Airport was established by the British Raj as a base for the Royal Indian Air Force during World War II to support Allied military operations in Asia.
+After Indian Independence, the Royal Indian Air Force, which was later rechristened as the Indian Air Force, took over the airport.

-Palam Airport had a peak capacity of around 1,300 passengers per hour.
-In 1979–80, a total of 3 million domestic and international passengers flew into and out of Palam Airport.
-Owing to an increase in air traffic in the 70s and the 80's, an additional terminal with nearly four times the area of the old Palam terminal was constructed.
+In 1962, commercial passenger operations were relocated from Safdarjung Airport (Delhi's first airport) to Palam Airport.
+At that time, Palam had a peak capacity of approximately 1,300 passengers per hour.
+In 1979–80, a total of 30 lakh (3 million) domestic and international passengers flew into and out of Palam Airport.
+Owing to an increase in air traffic in the '70s and '80s, an additional terminal with nearly four times the area of the old Palam terminal was constructed.
 With the inauguration of this new international terminal, Terminal 2, on 2 May 1986, the airport was renamed as Indira Gandhi International Airport (IGIA).

 The old domestic airport (Palam) is known as Terminal 1 and was divided into separate buildings – 1A, 1B, and 1C.
 Blocks 1A and 1B were used to handle international operations while domestic operations took place in Block 1C.
 Block 1A and 1B later became dedicated terminals for domestic airlines and are currently closed down.
 It is planned that they will be demolished after the construction of newer terminals.
-Block 1C was also turned into a domestic arrivals terminal, and was rebuilt and opened on February 24, 2022.
-The newly constructed domestic departures block 1D is now used by all domestic low-cost airlines (IndiGo, and SpiceJet).
+Block 1C was also turned into a domestic arrivals terminal, and was rebuilt and opened on 24 February 2022.
+The newly constructed domestic departures block 1D is now used by domestic low-cost airlines (IndiGo, and SpiceJet).
 There is also a separate technical area for VIP passengers.
 The domestic arrivals terminal 1C was demolished and rebuilt into a brand-new domestic arrivals terminal.
 For this expansion work, GoAir and select flights of IndiGo were moved to Terminal 2 as well as select flights of SpiceJet and IndiGo to Terminal 3.